arafayr/subway-pos/README.md

 # subway-pos
-an simple gui for subway pos
+a simple gui for subway pos